In the Courtroom

 Moore v.
 Cranford

-(While not exactly ruled as we had hoped, the only delay acceptable is from GBI or FBI and we have created a sheet to help you determine if they are the cause here)
+(While not exactly ruled as we had hoped, the only delay acceptable is from GBI or FBI background check which should not be a factor anymore as most all prints are done by live-scan instead of the much slower ink prints)

 Local